couchbase/query/docs/n1ql-preview-model.md

   row contain only a single, atomic value.
 An attribute cannot contain a nested tuple, because a tuple is not atomic (it contains attributes).
 And an attribute cannot contain multiple atomic values.
-Examples of a valid attribute value would be a single number, string, or date.
+Examples of a valid attribute value would include a single number, string, or date.

   Suppose we want to support multiple shipping addresses per